-Stopping over in Rochester, Minnesota, or getting away for a bit?
+Are you stopping over in Rochester or getting away for a bit?
 Check out these best museums in Rochester to unlock your sense of wonder and culture.

 Charles E. Gagnon Museum & Sculpture Garden